Tiaraha-funny/game_website/README.md

 # Game_website

 In this website I am working on scss.
-To get start, I follow these steps:
+To get start, I need follow these steps:

-    1- Create the package.janson
+    1- Create the package.json
     2- Install node modules by using npm i -D node-sass so that I get the dev independancy 3- Create gitignore file to ignore the node_modules 4- Once the package is created, edit the scripts code about css and css watch to run the code